NU Canadian Campuses

 On October 7, 2022, Immigration, Citizenship and Refugees Canada announced there will be a temporary lift of the 20-hour restriction regarding off campus work for students who are currently inside Canada on a valid study permit, during the period of November 15, 2022 – December 31, 2023.

-Also included in this exception are students who are currently overseas with a study permit in process, and who are eventually approved to receive a study permit.
+Also included in this exception are some students who are currently overseas with a study permit in process, and who are eventually approved to receive a study permit.

 Please note that there is no other change to the policy regarding off campus work and the following restrictions remain in place: